prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 + `pbjs.getAllPrebidWinningBids()`: returns an array of bid objects that have won their respective auctions but not rendered on the page.

 <hr class="full-rule">

+<a name="module_pbjs.getHighestUnused"></a>

+### pbjs.getHighestUnusedBidResponseForAdUnitCode(adUnitCode) ⇒ `bid object`

+Use this method to retrieve the highest unused bid for the specified adUnit.
+Unused means not it's not rendered.

+This differs from [`getHighestCpmBids()`](#module_pbjs.getHighestCpmBids) in that getHighestCpmBids only considers bids for auctions that have completed (and are also unused), this function considers bids for ongoing auctions as well.

 <a name="module_pbjs.getTargeting"></a>